 They developed what would eventually become Prairie, by reflecting on the global events, ideologies, and key figures that inspired them.
 It was the time of the HIV & Aids pandemic, apartheid, and the queer rights movement.
 Drawing from feminism, socialism, and the anti-racist work of Angela Davis (who they eventually met and dressed) and bell hooks, they honed in on the type of business they would want to create.

-When Prairie launched, the fashion industry had different priorities.
 Even though discourse about the impacts of climate change and global warming were becoming more mainstream, fashion was not an early adapter.
 “There wasn’t a sustainable fashion industry when we started.
 It certainly wasn’t a value that many people held throughout their careers.
 There were times when we even concealed components of our collection because it was a polarizing time,” says Davora.
 Although “[i]t was something that was a part of our mission from the beginning.
 This is also reflected in how brands choose to discuss diversity.
 “I think it’s a really important conversation to pay attention to and then also to look at the history of a company’s relationship with issues of intersectionality.”
 This goes beyond who is modeling the clothes, who represents the brand?
 What are the values of the label?
 What is their accountability to communities of color?

 Where many companies shy away from using eco-language to describe their products, or overly identify with sustainable standards without committing to ethical practices, Davora takes a more holistic approach.
 “Part of the reason why stores are boutique buyers would respond negatively to the term sort of sustainability,or even just organic cotton, is this idea of some type of dogmatic sort of purity that everybody is supposed to achieve.
 I view sustainability more as a discipline or an exercise.
 It’s a reminder to consider thoughtfully your relationship to other humans, other sentient creatures and your relationship to objects.

-Much of what Prairie does demonstrates their value beyond the objects they create and moves it into the relationships they build.
 Being an artist herself, Davora sees the importance of providing opportunities as space or materials to artists at any stage of development.
 During her career, many of her community-driven projects were funded through grants giving her a keen insight into the difficulties of navigating the art world both financially and institutionally.
 Prairie supports local artists by opening up their showroom for their artist series.
 “We produce a lot of offcuts, a lot of textiles that are destroyed by products or waste of art, our manufacturing, and we recycle a lot of them, but we also give them freely to artists.”

 By reframing excess material waste as artist materials and their warehouse and showroom as a resource, the Prairie team conjured up their version of an artist-in-residence.
 They invited their friends and friends of friends to create spaces to gather and mobilize.
 Since Frank Correa debuted the series with a Los Angeles themed travel log, artists including Kim Selling / Deep Space Fine, Malcolm Proctor (pictured above from left to right), and myself have participated.